Jodu555/CineFinn/README.md

 ```

 - [ ] Add a Setting to toggle the card images (for lower bandwidth)
+- [ ] Update the preview images to be language specific (preview images for every language an episode is in) cause if the episode is longer or shorter
 - [ ] Account/Authentication System Update
   - [ ] Restrict accounts so they cannot trigger certain jobs / Only Show the jobs an account is permitted to execute
   - [x] Save the audio volume number in state, and maybe also in account